raylee45/Jumpy/README.md

 1. Use spacebar to make your character jump as it fights against gravity and avoid touching the pipes and ground.
 2. Get to highest score possible, and once a certain score is reached you will be announced a winner.

-Code snippets:
- - I was mostly proud of how I was able to code the obstacles to move.
-Seeing the pipes move left was one of the most satisfying moments of the project.
- - I was also very proud when I got the collision detection to be more precise.
-This is because it took me quite some trial and error to get this closer to satisfaction.

 Wireframe:
 ![Diagram](Wireframe.jpg)